 - Two reference letters (other than the fellowship mentor)

 - Updated short curriculum vitae of the fellowship mentor

 - Confirmation letter of support and acceptance from the host institution or fellowship mentor (to include where appropriate a description of the clinical programme, hours of work, type of work, time in the office/hospital, level of patient care).

 Host organisation: The host organisation must ensure that the award holder is made aware of his/her responsibilities during the fellowship.
 Failure to comply with these conditions may lead to termination of the award and the society reserves the right to recover the funding in part or fully.

 Data protection: To meet the society’s obligations for member’s accountability, some details of Awards will be made available on the society’s website, reports, documents or mailing lists.

 Protection of any intellectual property will be fully respected.
 Nevertheless, and with the consent of the award holder, the society may share the findings from the research fellowship with its members via its website or owned publications.

 Application information will be shared only with the Fellowship Review Committee, and IHS Officers if deemed necessary.

-Reporting: The award holder must submit an interim report on the completion of the first half of the fellowship, and a final report within 6 months following the end of the fellowship period.
+Reporting: The award holder must submit interim reports after 3 and 6 months of starting the fellowship, and a final report within 3 months following the end of the fellowship period.
 All reports must be signed and approved by the mentor.